 - Choose a small, child-sized, soft-bristled toothbrush.
 Soaking the brush in warm water for a few minutes before brushing can soften the bristles even more.

-- The American Dental Association recommends using an amount of flouride toothpaste the size of a grain of rice as soon as your baby's first tooth appears.
+- Both the American Dental Association and the American Academy of Pediatrics recommend using an amount of fluoride toothpaste the size of a grain of rice as soon as your baby's first tooth appears.
 You can graduate to a pea-sized amount when your child turns 3 years old.

 - Brush your child's teeth twice a day – in the morning and just before bed.
 Spend 2 minutes brushing, concentrating a good portion of this time on the back molars.
 This is an area where cavities often first develop.

 - Replace the toothbrush every 3 or 4 months, or sooner if it shows signs of wear.
 Never share a toothbrush with others.

 - Start flossing your child's teeth once a day as soon as two teeth emerge that touch.
 The use of floss sticks or picks instead of regular string floss may be easier for both you and your child.

 - Ask your dentist about your child's fluoride needs.
 If your drinking water is not fluoridated, fluoride supplements or fluoride treatments may be needed.

 - Ask your dentist about dental sealants.
 These are thin, plastic protective barriers that fill in the chewing surfaces of the back teeth, protecting them from tooth decay.

 When Should Children Brush and Floss on Their Own?

 Most children lack the coordination to brush or floss their teeth on their own until about the age of 6 or 7.
 Up until this time, remember that the best way to teach children how to brush their teeth is to lead by example.
 Allowing your child to watch you brush your teeth teaches the importance of good oral hygiene.